Pages

 You probably want to plan for a party of about two hours; in my experience it breaks down into about 20 minutes of running screaming while people arrive, an hour of games, 20 minutes of eating and 20 minutes more games/handing out party bags.

-For younger kids, Pin the Tail on the Donkey is always popular.
-Check out our Party Games page for more ideas.
+Check out our Kids Party Games page for party game ideas.

 As for the kids tea I'd suggest not deviating from the time-honoured selection of junk food: